ganpat-university/ibm-project-submission-2019-batch-meetgajjar18/README.md

 ![Capture](https://user-images.githubusercontent.com/57010227/234502891-78a53e47-5d85-4fe9-ad2e-2395a20be933.JPG)

-This application use to clean data and apply machine learning techniques on a GUI web-based platform which involves image cleaning also.
+The DataMorph web-application provides a GUI(Graphical User Interface) platform in which peoples who are data science enthusiasts can apply data cleaning methods on their datasets and perform machine learning techniques.
+The Data Morph also involves image cleaning and image pre-processing as well.

 <p align="right">(<a href="#top">back to top</a>)</p>